The Whistler (novel): Plot

 A mysterious source contacts the Florida Board on Judicial Conduct (BJC), promising information on the most corrupt judge in state history.
 Lacy Stoltz, the BJC's top investigator, is assigned to the case, and goes to St. Augustine with fellow investigator and former college football star Hugo Hatch to meet the source in person.
 The source is revealed to be a disbarred lawyer from Pensacola named Ramsey Mix, but he reveals that he changed his name to Greg Myers, and has been living out of his boat for several years.

 Greg reveals that the judge is Claudia McDover of Florida's 24th Circuit.
 Over the course of almost two decades, Claudia has aided an organization known as the "Coast Mafia" in their use of a casino operated by the Tappacola Indian Nation as a mob front.
 Aside from skimming money from the casino, the mafia has also engaged in embezzlement and kickback schemes through real-estate developments, with any legal problems smoothed over by Claudia in exchange for bribes and lucrative condominium deals.
-A mob hitman had recently murdered Son Razko, a prominent member of the Tappacola Nation opposed to the casino, with Claudia then prosecuting and imprisoning his friend Junior Mace for the crime.
+A mob hitman had recently murdered Son Razko, a prominent member of the Tappacola Nation opposed to the casino, with Claudia then presiding over the trial that sentences his friend Junior Mace to death for the crime.
 Greg has been given this information by an intermediary representing an unknown mole close to Claudia, the titular "Whistler".